 There are no types of alcoholic drink which are considered ‘safer’ than any other.
 For example, it is no safer to drink wine than it is to drink beer.
 All alcoholic drinks have the same ingredients, to some degree.

-Do you know any interesting, strange or fun facts about alcohol that you’d like to share here?
+Do you have any interesting, strange or fun facts about alcohol that we’ve missed?
 Share them here in the comments section below!